 - Acceptable window and door frame types include (but are not limited to), stained or natural cedar, stained or painted hardwood; natural or precoloured aluminium frames. - Where aluminium frames are adopted, they should be rectilinear in section and slimline and discreet in profile. - Window frames should be simple and elegant in design.
-Further 'ornamental' detail should be kept to a minimum, and be restricted to discreet use of mullions or transoms. - Double-glazing and specification of energy-efficient glass is encouraged. - If required for privacy, opaque glass may be fitted to bathrooms and ensuites. - The use of glass blocks should be limited to entry areas or highlights within feature walls. - Timber shutters and similar shading devices on the outside of windows should be considered to assist with reducing summer heat load (these are much more effective than internal curtains).
+Further 'ornamental' detail should be kept to a minimum. and be restricted to discreet use of mullions or transoms. - Double-glazing and specification of energy-efficient glass is encouraged. - If required for privacy, opaque glass may be fitted to bathrooms and ensuites. - The use of glass blocks should be limited to entry areas or highlights within feature walls. - Timber shutters and similar shading devices on the outside of windows should be considered to assist with reducing summer heat load.
+(These are much more effective than internal curtains.) - Glazing must be clear, or tinted, non-reflective glass. - · Sunscreens or awnings made from timber battens, metal frames, or alternative treatments are suggested for all north, east and west facing windows, where eaves are not provided.